cisco/mindmeld/docs/source/userguide/intent_classifier.rst

    Selecting hyperparameters using k-fold cross-validation with 10 splits Best accuracy: 97.97%, params: {'C': 100, 'class_weight': {0: 2.3033333333333332, 1: 1.066358024691358, 2: 0.68145956607495073, 3: 0.54068857589984354, 4: 0.98433048433048431, 5: 3.3872549019607843}, 'fit_intercept': False, 'penalty': 'l1'}

 Finally, we’ll override the default k-fold cross-validation, which is 10 folds, and specify five randomized folds instead.
-To so this, we modify the values of the ``'k'`` and ``'type'`` keys in :data:`my_param_settings`:
+To do this, we modify the values of the ``'k'`` and ``'type'`` keys in :data:`my_param_settings`:

 .. code-block:: python